Nepal profile - Timeline

 2006 April - King Gyanendra agrees to reinstate parliament following weeks of violent strikes and protests against direct royal rule.
 Maoist rebels call a three-month ceasefire.

-2006 May - Parliament votes unanimously to curtail the king's political powers.
+2006 May - Parliament votes unanimously to curb the king's political powers.
+The government holds peace talks with the Maoist rebels.

-2006 November - Government and Maoists sign a peace accord - the Comprehensive Peace Agreement (CPA) - declaring a formal end to a 10-year rebel insurgency.
+2006 November - The government sign a peace deal with the Maoists - the Comprehensive Peace Agreement (CPA) - formally ending the decade-long insurgency.

 2007 January - Maoist leaders enter parliament under the terms of a temporary constitution.